 A. Remember Them

-- This is done in an actual manner when we pray for our leaders.
+- This is done when we pray for our leaders.

-- Also we remember them by implementing their teachings.
+- We also remember them by implementing their teachings.

 - Prayer and implementation of their teachings in our lives are active forms of respect.